s7evinkelevra/Agent-Model/README.md

   - Fitness (0 to 1)
   - Fitness increment steps -> host generation time = fitness increment step * parasite generation time (1)
     - Fitness increment value = 1/increment steps
+  - Number of offspring -> depends on fitness calculation; if 50% of hosts die each generation, the remaining 50 need to produce on offspring each (2 gametes)
   - Age

 ##### Rules